Modeling Student Learning with 3.8 Million Program Traces: PencilCode Overview

 \section{PencilCode Overview}

-\pc,\footnote{\url{pencilcode.net}} introduced by \cite{pencilcode}, is an open-source educational platform for programming that supports creative projects spanning turtle graphics, music composition, speech synthesis, networking, and interactive storytelling.
+\href{pencilcode.net}{\pc}, introduced by \cite{pencilcode}, is an open-source educational platform for programming that supports creative projects spanning turtle graphics, music composition, speech synthesis, networking, and interactive storytelling.
 It utilizes Droplet, a dual-modality code editor that allows users to write code through either a visual block-based interface (similar to Scratch) or directly in web programming languages like CoffeeScript, JavaScript, HTML, and CSS.
-The platform's block-and-text interface has been shown to support novice programmers' development of expertise \citep{blanchard-amphibian-cs1} and to enhance students' programming skills and attitudes \citep{blanchard-2019-code-rep, Deng2020pencilcode}.
-Unlike past work that studies student programming behaviors with a limited, structured set of assignments \citep{piechembedding2015}, \pc facilitates studying a more diverse range of student behaviors, including intrinsically-motivated exploration and practice.
+The platform's block-and-text interface has been shown to support novice programmers' development of expertise \cite{blanchard-amphibian-cs1} and to enhance students' programming skills and attitudes \cite{Deng2020pencilcode}.
 We construct a dataset of 3.8M programming traces written on \pc from 2015 to 2024.
 Each trace consists of a hashed student ID, title (\eg \texttt{snowman}), and an ordered of sequence of programs written by the student, along with associated timestamps.
-See \sect{s:dataset_preparation} for more details.
+The overall dataset has size 248GB, consisting of 1.3M unique usernames and 3.8M unique (username, program\_name) pairs.
+The dataset contains an average of 2.86 program traces per user.